cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.13: Domain Owner Email published in DNS

 Confirm the Applicant's control over the FQDN by (i) sending an email to a DNS domain name holder, (ii) including a Random Value in the email, and (iii) receiving a confirming response utilizing the Random Value.
-The CA MUST send the email to an email address found in the CAA Contact property record of the Authorization Domain Name as defined in Appendix B.
+The CA MUST send the email to an email address found in the CAA ContactEmail property record of the Authorization Domain Name as defined in Appendix B.

 Each email MAY confirm control of multiple FQDNs, provided the email address used is a DNS contact email address for each ADN being validated.